rfm-code-dev/DB-Reborn/README.md

   - Create an Atlas texture and import all images of YOUR_FILE_TEXTURES.
   - Create a "Spine Scene" and choose YOUR_FILE.spinejson and Atlas.
   - Create a Game Object > Add Component > Spine Model.
-Select the Default Animation.
+Select the default Animation.
-  - Create a Script to play the animation and see the result.
+  - Create a script to play the animation and see the result.

 Note 1: If your animation has easy in/out curves, the script will try to convert the curve values.
 If somehow Defold crashes, check "Force Linear" to turn all ease curve animations to linear ease animations.

-Note 2: Dragonbones doesn't have the "Shear" controls in the interface, so it's impossible for the user to put X or Y values for "Shear" effect.
+Note 2: Dragonbones doesn't have the "Shear" controls in the interface, so it's impossible for the user to put X or Y values for the "Shear" effect.
   But somehow Dragonbones generates the "shear" keys and curves in the output json.
 To avoid future problems, I decided to delete the "shear" "curves" in the ".spinejson" output file, letting only the "time" keys,